snowplow/dbt-snowplow-normalize/docs/markdown/snowplow_normalize_overview.md

 ## Overview

-This package contains a python script that is designed to be used in conjunction with the macros provided to generate models that decompose the Snowplow `atomic.events` table into individual tables.
-For more information on usage and the design of the models produced, see the [Package Docs](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-event-splitting-model).
+This package contains a python script that is designed to be used in conjunction with the macros provided to generate models that normalize the Snowplow `atomic.events` table into individual tables.
+For more information on usage and the design of the models produced, see the [Package Docs](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-normalize-model).

 ## Installation

-Check [dbt Hub](https://hub.getdbt.com/snowplow/snowplow_event_splitting/latest/) for the latest installation instructions, or read the [dbt docs][dbt-package-docs] for more information on installing packages.
+Check [dbt Hub](https://hub.getdbt.com/snowplow/snowplow_normalize/latest/) for the latest installation instructions, or read the [dbt docs][dbt-package-docs] for more information on installing packages.

 # Join the Snowplow community